 Research Writing and SpeakingHere you will find a listing of my academic writing, publications and presentations along with links and materials as available.
 Please reach out if you require a copy of anything not available to you here.

-Supervising Producer / Project Manager for the Amplify Podcast Network, SSHRC funded project.
-Co-directors Dr. Hannah McGregor, SFU and Siobhan McMenemy, WLU Press.
+Supervising Producer and Co-Director for the Amplify Podcast Network, SSHRC funded project.
+Fellow co-directors Dr. Hannah McGregor, Simon Fraser University and Siobhan McMenemy, Wilfrid Laurier University Press.

 Past Project Affiliations

 Bombardier-SSHRC Doctoral Research 2017-2022, “Lesbian radio radicals and the queer podcast revolution: A political phenomenology of soundwork“.
 Simon Fraser University, School of Communication, Vancouver, Canada.

 Research Assistant for “Liveable Soundscapes” SSHRC funded project under primary investigator Dr. Milena Droumeva.

 Podcast Project Manager for “SpokenWeb Podcast” SSHRC funded project under primary investigator Dr. Jason Camlot and podcast task force lead Dr. Hannah McGregor.